google/clusterfuzzlite/docs/overview.md

 ---
 # Overview

 ## Introducing fuzzing with libFuzzer and Sanitizers.

 This section provides an overview of the fuzzing process and defines common terms.
-If you are already familiar with the process of fuzzing, feel free to skip to [Build Integration] to begin writing fuzzers and integrating with ClusterFuzzLite's build system.
+If you are already familiar with libFuzzer and Sanitizers, feel free to skip to [Build Integration] to begin writing fuzzers and integrating with ClusterFuzzLite's build system.

 ### Fuzzing